-Our responsibilities for this review are established in the United Kingdom by our profession's ethical guidance and the audit guidance set out in the revised Joint Code of Practice (part 1) issued jointly by the Skills Funding Agency and the Young People's Learning Agency and the Audit Code of Practice and the Regularity Audit Framework 2006/07 issued by the LSC.
-We report to you whether, in our opinion, in all material respects, the College's expenditure disbursed and income received during the year ended 31 July 2011 have been applied to purposes intended by Parliament and the financial transactions conform to the authorities which govern them.
+Our responsibilities for this review are established in the United Kingdom by our profession's ethical guidance and the audit guidance set out in the revised Joint Code of Practice (part 1) issued jointly by the Skills Funding Agency and the Education Funding Council and the Audit Code of Practice and the Regularity Audit Framework 2006/07 issued by the LSC.
+We report to you whether, in our opinion, in all material respects, the College's expenditure disbursed and income received during the year ended 31 July 2013 have been applied to purposes intended by Parliament and the financial transactions conform to the authorities which govern them.